macaba/MessagePack.CryptoDto/README.md

 There are 2 modes supported currently:

-AEAD mode:
+CryptoDtoMode.None mode:
+* For clear messages during development (using no encryption at all)
+* Will currently throw NotImplementedException

+CryptoDtoMode.ChaCha20Poly1305:
 * For fully encrypted and authenticated messages (using ChaChaPoly1305)

-HMAC mode:
-* For clear but authenticated messages (using HMACSHA256)

 There is protection against duplication and replay attacks.